-To access WebControlTM PLC, connect WebControlTM to the network and power supply.
+To access WebControlTM PLC, connect WebControlTM to the local network and power supply.
 The default IP address will be 192.168.1.15.
-If you enabled DHCP in your WebControl, please check your DHCP server log for which IP address assigned to the board.
-Each WebControlTM PLC board has its unique MAC address.
-Look in the HDCP log for matching MAC address you can find its IP address.
-From any computer with browser points to that IP address: http://www.xx.yy.zz You will be prompt for login.
+Be aware that once you enable DHCP in your WebControl network settings page, you will need to check your DHCP server log for which IP address DHCP assigned to the board.
+You need to know and understand the network you attaching this hardware to in order to know where to look for DHCP server logs.
+For home networks, DHCP serving is commonly enabled at the router.
+Each WebControlTM PLC board has a unique MAC address.
+Look in the DHCP log to find the matching MAC address, then you can find the IP address DHCP assigned to the hardware.
+From a computer connected to the same network, start a web browser, and point to that IP address: for example: http://ww.xx.yy.zz when the web page loads, you will be prompt for login.
 The default user ID and password is: "admin/password", all in lower case.
 You will see this page once logged in: